Sage-Bionetworks/sage-monorepo/docs/collect-challenge-resource-metrics.md

 3. We will use the hostname of the EC2 instances to filter logs and metrics in Kibana.
 Therefore, it is recommended to use short and descriptive hostnames.
 To update the hostname of an EC2 instance:
     - Open the file `/etc/hostname`.
-    - Set the hostname to `<challenge name>-<instance id>`.
-For example, `ptb-challenge-elk` for the instance running the ELK stack, `ptb-challenge-<uuid>` for instances that process challenge submissions.
+    - Set the hostname to `<challenge name>-elk`.
+For example, `ptb-challenge-elk` for the instance running the ELK stack for the Preterm Birth Prediction DREAM Challenge, and `ptb-challenge-node-<uuid>` for instances that process challenge submissions.

 ### Configure the ELK Stack